wanq501/PEFE-Det/README.md

 }
 ```

-This project also utilizes the [DUT-Anti-UAV](https://github.com/wangdongdut/DUT-Anti-UAV) dataset for training and evaluation.
+This project utilizes the [DUT-Anti-UAV](https://github.com/wangdongdut/DUT-Anti-UAV) dataset to create new augmented datasets for training and evaluation.

 ```
 @article{Dut-Anti-UAV,